Ahmad-Jouhar/VoidSlide/README.md

 # VoidSlide
 A 2D side-scrolling game I made using C++ and SFML

-this game was developed to run on Ubuntu Linux (it should run on other distros)
+## requirements:

-the game requires the user to install the SFML library with the following command:
+- the game requires the user to install the SFML library with the following command:
   **sudo apt-get install libsfml-dev**
+- the compiled executable called "VoidSlide" can only be run on linux (running it on windows will require it to be compiled for windows)

 you can run the game through the terminal by:
 - right-clicking and selecting "Open in Terminal" in the folder